 |May 30||The regiment, along with the rest of Anderson’s Division, was transferred to the newly-formed Third Army Corps under Lieutenant General A. P. Hill|

-The regiment brought 276 men to the field and loss about 5% casualties.
+The 41st Virginia Infantry Regiment brought 276 men to the field and loss about 5% casualties.
 Mahone’s Brigade had the lowest casualty rate of any Confederate brigade at Gettysburg.
 It had been positioned to join Longstreet’s attack on the afternoon of July 2 but Mahone refused requests for support by Wright and Posey, claiming he had other orders.
 It was intended to support Early’s evening attack on Cemetery Hill but the attack failed before Mahone could join.
 And although fresh and unblooded the brigade was overlooked for Pickett’s charge on July 3 while far more seriously damaged brigades were included.

 From the War Department marker for Mahone’s Brigade on the Gettysburg battlefield:

 July 2.
 Arrived and took position here in the forenoon under orders to support the artillery.
 A strong skirmish line was sent out which was constantly engaged and did effective service.